rationalpointofview/rpov/_posts/2016-01-07-lattice-of-mental-model.md

 * Not enough examples.
 Human learn best when saw an example.
 Me too
 * Don't have a trigger.
 Standalone mental model is useless.
 You need a trigger( as input) so you can apply this mental models.

-I started this blog seris to learn lattic work of mental model by try to teaching it, and hope you can find some bits useful along the way.
+The best and probably the fastest way to learn something is to teach it, I started this blog seris to learn lattic work of mental model by try to teaching it, and hope you can find some bits useful along the way.